maryash/maryash.github.io/127/assignments.md

         Note: before submitting your program for grading, remove the commands that show the image (i.e. the ones that pop up the graphics window with the image).
 The program is graded on a server on the cloud and does not have a graphics window, so, the plt.show() commands will give an error.
 Instead, the files your program produces are compared pixel-by-pixel to the answer to check for correctness.

-20.  **Due Date: 14 June** **Reading: [Think CS: Section 8.10](http://interactivepython.org/runestone/static/thinkcspy/MoreAboutIteration/2DimensionalIterationImageProcessing.html)**
+20.  **Due Date: 14 June** &nbsp; &nbsp; **Reading: [Think CS: Section 8.10](http://interactivepython.org/runestone/static/thinkcspy/MoreAboutIteration/2DimensionalIterationImageProcessing.html)**

-        Modify the map-mapking program from [Lab 4](lab_04.html) to create a map that outlines the coastline.
+        Modify the map-making program from [Lab 4](lab_04.html) to create a map that outlines the coastline.
 Your program should create a new image, called coast.png with the pixels colored as follows:

         *   If the elevation is less than or equal to 0, color the pixel 50% blue (and 0% red and 0% green).
         *   If the elevation is exactly 1, color the pixel 75% red, 75% green, and 75% blue.